Matter: Door lock

-By default, the Matter accessory device has Thread disabled.
-You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread network.
+By default, the Matter accessory device has IPv6 networking disabled.
+You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
 You have to make the device discoverable manually (for security reasons).
 The controller must get the commissioning information from the Matter accessory device and provision the device into the network.
 For details, see the Commissioning the device section.

 See Configuring your application for information about how to permanently or temporarily change the configuration.

 The sample uses different configuration files depending on the supported features.
 Configuration files are provided for different build types and they are located in the application root directory.

 Other build types are covered by dedicated files with the build type added as a suffix to the

 release build type file name is

 If a board has other configuration files, for example associated with partition layout or child image configuration, these follow the same pattern.